ipoval/sequel_observer/README.md

-=== Sequel::Observer
+### Sequel::Observer

-The "Sequel::Observer" provides an easy (ActiveRecord-like) way to create the Observers for callbacks in the models of Sequel ORM.
+"Sequel::Observer" provides an easy (ActiveRecord-like) way to create the Observers for callbacks in the models of Sequel ORM.

-=== Creating Observers
+### Creating Observers
 For example, imagine a User model where we want to send an email every time a new user is created.

-Because sending emails is not directly related to our model’s purpose, we could create an observer to contain this functionality.
+Since sending emails is not directly related to our model's purpose, we could create an observer to delegate that functionality.
 ```
   class UserObserver < Sequel::Observer
     def after_create(model_instance_record)